 Lead Banking Sponsors (8)

-Headquartered in Abu Dhabi, in Khalifa Business Park, the bank has a domestic network of 125 branches and 669 ATMs/CDMs across the 7 emirates.
-Its international network spans over 19 countries via 46 branches and 4 representation offices, providing the global relationships, expertise and financial strength to support local, regional and international businesses seeking to do business at home and abroad.
+Headquartered in Abu Dhabi in Khalifa Business Park, the bank’s international network spans over 19 countries outside the UAE, providing the global relationships, expertise and financial strength to support local, regional and international businesses seeking to do business at home and abroad.

 The Group has operations in the UAE, Egypt, the Kingdom of Saudi Arabia, Singapore, the United Kingdom and representative offices in India, China and Indonesia.

-ADCB was formed in 1985 and as at 31 March 2017 employed over 4,500 people from 75 nationalities, serving retail customers and corporate clients in 48 branches, 3 pay offices and 2 branches in India, 1 branch in Jersey and representative offices in London and Singapore.
-As at 31 March 2017, ADCB’s total assets were AED 264 billion.
+ADCB was formed in 1985 and as at 31 March 2018 employed over 5,000 people from 80 nationalities, serving retail customers and corporate clients in 49 branches, 1 pay office and 2 branches in India, 1 branch in Jersey and representative offices in London and Singapore.
+As at 31 March 2018, ADCB’s total assets were AED 267 billion.

 Abu Dhabi Islamic bank is one of the leading Islamic financial institutions operating in the Middle East.
 Awarded internationally for its excellence, ADIB offers a full suite of banking, financing, equity, and investment services, all in accordance with Islamic-Sharia principles.
 Established in 1997, Abu Dhabi Islamic Bank now serves over 930,000 customers through a network of more than 80 branches and more than 740 ATMs, as well as online and mobile applications, making it one of the largest banking networks in the UAE.
 ADIB caters to a variety of sectors through its network of corporate, commercial, and community banks, and offers dedicated services for financial institutions and the government and public sectors.